PatchworkOS da8a090

 Macros

-Maximum amount of timer callbacks.
+Maximum amount of timer sources.

 Functions

-void timer_ctx_init (timer_ctx_t *ctx)
+void timer_cpu_ctx_init (timer_cpu_ctx_t *ctx)

 Initialize per-CPU timer context.

-void timer_interrupt_handler (interrupt_frame_t *frame, cpu_t *self)
+void timer_ack_eoi (interrupt_frame_t *frame, cpu_t *self)

-Schedule a one-shot timer interrupt.
+Schedule a one-shot timer interrupt on the current CPU.

 Macro Definition Documentation

-◆ TIMER_MAX_CALLBACK
+◆ TIMER_MAX_SOURCES

-Maximum amount of timer callbacks.
+Maximum amount of timer sources.

-Definition at line 24 of file timer.h.
+Definition at line 60 of file timer.h.

 Function Documentation

-◆ timer_ctx_init()
+◆ timer_cpu_ctx_init()

-void timer_ctx_init ( timer_ctx_t ctx)
+void timer_cpu_ctx_init ( timer_cpu_ctx_t ctx)

 Initialize per-CPU timer context.